jmzaleski/csv_tools/README.md

  * Selecting specific columns (by index)
  * Filter rows, based on a specific field
  * Join two CSV files on a single column
+ * Enumerate the CSV headers (convenient for CSV files with many columns)

 ## Installation